 - Drive more traffic to your listings.

-- Drive more sales that you would otherwise not get for keywords for which you are not ranking on page 1.
+- Drive more sales you wouldn’t otherwise get for keywords for which you’re not ranking on page 1.

 - Allow you to gather data that will help you optimize your marketing activities and improving your traffic and conversion both on and off Amazon.